What is qq?

 If you requested the job to run in the input directory (by submitting with --workdir=input_dir or the equivalent --workdir=job_dir), the input directory is used directly as the working directory, and no additional setup is required.

-If you requested the job to run on scratch (the default for PBS), a working directory is created inside your allocated scratch space, and all files and directories in the input directory are copied there — except for the qq info file and the "archive" directory (discussed later).
+If you requested the job to run on scratch (the default option for all environments), a working directory is created inside your allocated scratch space, and all files and directories in the input directory are copied there — except for the qq runtime files (.qqinfo and .qqout) and the "archive" directory if you are running a loop job (discussed later).
+During submission, you can also specify additional files you explicitly do not want to copy to the working directory.

 Once the working directory is ready, qq updates the info file to mark the job state as running.
 Only then is your submitted script executed.